LJ-Kong/fibrosis_scRNA_stRNA/README.md

-This repository includes main code to analyse the single cell data (scRNA) and spatial data (stRNA) from 'Single-cell and spatial transcriptomics of stricturing Crohn’s disease uncovers a fibrosis-associated network'.
+This repository includes main code to analyse the single cell data (scRNA) and spatial data (stRNA) from [*'Single-cell and spatial transcriptomics of stricturing Crohn's disease highlights a fibrosis-associated network'*](https://www.nature.com/articles/s41588-025-02225-y).